 If you are arrested and criminally charged, you must take steps to protect yourself and your rights from the authorities.
 Contact an attorney for help as soon as possible, even if it means calling from jail.
 Your lawyer can review your charges and start developing effective defense strategies.

 When developing defense tactics, a good place to start is with the police.
-If they did anything to violate your rights, like conduct illegal searches, we may be able to keep certain evidence out of the case.
+If they did anything to violate your rights, such as conducting an illegal search, we may be able to keep certain evidence out of the case.
 You must know your rights to defend yourself.
 These rights include the right to a lawyer, due process, a speedy trial, and more.
 Your lawyer can help you understand these rights and how to defend them in court.

 Get a free, private case evaluation by calling our criminal defense attorneys with the Liberty Law Team at (215) 826-3314.